TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

 <br>

-The goal of these rules is to improve the codebase and **keep it that way even if we leave the project** (by leaving company or selling it).
+The goal of these rules is to improve the codebase and **keep it that way even if we leave the project** (by leaving the company or selling it).

 <br>